-Each frame has an underlying data type, called a frame type, that defines the type of data, how and where it is stored (in Cradle, in a file, in another tool or at a URL), and how to operate on the data (view, edit, check and so on).
+Each frame has an underlying data type, called a frame type, that defines the type of data, how and where it is stored (in Cradle, in a file, in another tool or at a URL), and how to operate on the data (get, view, edit, check, print, set and so on).

-We suggest a set of frames that should be sufficient to manage any information in your needs.
+We suggest a set of frames that should be able to manage any type of information in your needs, and to store comments from any external groups.
 You can ignore any frames that are not relevant to you.